.

 Closed Last Week in August through Labor Day.

-All Educational Resources will not be in secession unless participating during Family Day Picnic, Greek Theatre, Ferragosto.
+All Educational Resources will not be in session unless participating during Family Day Picnic, Greek Theatre, Ferragosto.

 Family Education – Family Day Picnic, Family Gardening at will.

 Goethean Science – Clouds and Colors, M– R, 8AM until Noon.
 Dance Studio Classroom.
-Goethe’s Birthday Celebration on the 28th, The reading of Faust I & II, followed by birthday cake (German Chocolate).
+Goethe’s Birthday Celebration Week, August 24th through the 28th, The reading of Faust I & II, followed by birthday cake (German Chocolate).

 History & Philosophy – Lecture Series